 Tanya: I’d love to hear from you how your personal thoughts, but also the public dialog that you heard around gender equity or gender equality was different when you were growing up and initially working as an adult in India versus when you came here to the United States.

 Swati: When I was growing up in India, I would say that probably I didn’t focus on that much just because my parents were so much focused on it for me.
 Right.
 You become more responsible and then you understand more what’s happening in this society and what you need to contribute.
-What I have seen changing and I genuinely believe this, that there are a lot of leaders, a lot of organizations that are making a tremendous amount of effort to keep moving this in the right direction.
-One thing I have noticed recently in the last few years is that our leaders and organizations are taking more actionable approaches.
+What I have seen changing and I genuinely believe this, that there are a lot of leaders, a lot of organisations that are making a tremendous amount of effort to keep moving this in the right direction.
+One thing I have noticed recently in the last few years is that our leaders and organisations are taking more actionable approaches.
 So, awareness, education, which is fantastic.
 I also believe, though, of blending more our best intentions and best ideas with actions that are going to change the future in terms of gender equality.
-And some of the organizations have already started to take those actions and publicly talking about it.
+And some of the organisations have already started to take those actions and publicly talking about it.
 For example, having at least one woman on the board and kind of pushing that.
 It’s not only the private sectors, but my hope is that even the government sector would continue to take a deeper dive and help fit those actionable plans.

 Tanya: You talked a moment ago about education.
 And I know that a learning culture is something that’s really important to you.
 When you think of learning culture in your business and in your life, what are you thinking about?
 What does it mean?

 Swati: Learning culture is extremely important because that helps us to learn and remember.
 It also helps us to be open to experiment with the safe space.
-We are in the 21st century, and we all know how fast markets and technologies are moving.
+We are in the 21st century and we all know how fast markets and technologies are moving.
 We all want to and we all have to keep up with it.
 How do you keep up with such a fast pace?
-What I think, and learning culture is one of my personal values, is especially in the technology perspective it’s not about someone just taking training or reading books, but it’s also about how you have your hands on the keyboard so you can remember that for a long time.
+What I think and learning culture is one of my personal values, is especially in the technology perspective it’s not about someone just taking training or reading books, but it’s also about how you have your hands on the keyboard so you can remember that for a long time.
 With technology moving this fast, waiting for someone to build those trainings, you are going to lose the opportunity of being a leader there.
 So that’s what I call “learn by doing it.”
 Absolutely, training and books are important, but personally I have learned tremendously by doing it and I see tremendous value in it.
-So I encourage that with the teams that I work with, the leaders that I work with, and then whenever I have opportunity to kind of make that more possible.
+So I encourage that with the teams that I work with, the leaders that I work with and then whenever I have opportunity to kind of make that more possible.
 I also think that culture is extremely important, Tanya, because it’s important to continue to uplift the talent and build the talent and to attract new talent.
-With that kind of culture it also helps for them to know how they would continue to build their talent once they join our organization.
+With that kind of culture it also helps for them to know how they would continue to build their talent once they join our organisation.
 And, of course, retaining talent.
 You want to make sure that your talents are getting the opportunity to learn new things happening in the market, which actually result in your business value.

 Tanya: How has the increasing importance of tech changed the landscape for women in the industry?